sborms/cyclingsimilarity.com/README.md

 ## AWS infrastructure

-The following AWS resources are used to support the project:
+The following AWS cloud resources are used to support the project:
 - **S3** for storing artifacts
 - **Elastic Container Registry (ECR)** for storing Docker images
 - **Elastic Container Service (ECS)** of type **Fargate** for running Docker containers